-or over the grill which is one of my personal favorites.
+or directly over the open fire on the grill which is one of my personal favorites.

 Today there is a celebration at the market, they start in the morning with a parade and religious ceremony and tonight the vendors offer a party to the public with pasta and watermelon.